ekstroem/HomePi/doorbell/software.md

   char timestring[30];
   int waitingtime = 0;
   int secondsbetweenrings = 10;

-  unsigned long bellcode = 13066068;  // This is the bell code for my bell char buf[128];
+  // This is the bell code for my bell.
+You should change this to match your own door bell unsigned long bellcode = 13066068;
+  char buf[128];

   lasttime = time(0);